 Exercising helps your body produce endorphins to keep you alert throughout the day.
-Doing it in the morning give you a stronger body and better immunity in the long run.
-It doesn’t have to be time consuming: ten to fifteen minutes of squats, lunges, push-ups, and stretching is enough to power you up.
+Doing it in the morning gives you a stronger body and better immunity in the long run.
+It doesn’t have to be time-consuming: ten to fifteen minutes of squats, lunges, push-ups, and stretching is enough to power you up.

 7. Swallow a pill

 It’s a challenge to get proper and complete nutrients from the food that you eat.
 Taking multivitamins, minerals, and other supplements can aid in keeping you alert and releasing the energy you need.